HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Rest Then Carve The Turkey

-Remove the turkey from the cooker and let rest for 20-30 minutes before carving (Picture 1).
+Remove the turkey from the cooker and let rest for 20 minutes before carving.
 Do not cover with foil, as this will cause the skin to go soft.

-Alternatively, wrap the turkey tightly in several layers of wide, heavy duty aluminum foil, place breast-side down in a dry cooler, and hold for 90-120 minutes before carving (Picture 2).
+Alternatively, wrap the turkey tightly in several layers of wide, heavy duty aluminum foil, place breast-side down in an empty cooler, and hold for 90-120 minutes before carving.

 After the rest, carve the turkey to your liking.
 See the Turkey Selection & Preparation article for carving tips.

-I like to remove the breast as a single piece and then cut into slices across the grain using an electric knife (Picture 3).
+I like to remove the breast as a single piece and then cut into slices across the grain using an electric carving knife as shown in the photo above.

 There are three common ways to collect pan drippings when smoking a turkey:

-It's not uncommon to end up with about 1-1/2 cups of drippings (Picture 2).
+You’ll typically end up with about 1-1/2 cups of drippings.

 If you don't have any drippings, make the delicious turkey giblet gravy described on The Virtual Weber Bulletin Board using the giblets, aromatic vegetables, chicken stock, white wine, and seasonings.